Retail EDI Glossary

 Logistics

-A pricing strategy where a product is sold at a price below its market cost or normal margin to stimulate other sales of more profitable goods or services.
+A product is sold at a price below its market cost or normal margin.
+Used to bring customers in the door and stimulate other sales of more profitable goods or services.

 An identification number assigned to a particular production run or batch from a single manufacturer.
 Lot numbers can typically be found on the outside of packaging.